kubernetes-retired/service-catalog/docs/devguide.md

     $ UNIT_TESTS=TestBar* make test

+a regexp expression also works for integration test names:

+    $ INT_TESTS=TestIntegrateBar* make test

+You can also set the log level for the tests, which is useful for debugging using the `TEST_LOG_LEVEL` env variable.
+Log level 5 e.g.:

+    $ TEST_LOG_LEVEL=5 make test-integration

 To see how well these tests cover the source code, you can use:

     $ make coverage